oils-for-unix/oils/doc/oil-language-tour.md

 ## Summary

 Oil is a large language that evolved from Unix shell.
+It has Python-like expressions on typed data, and Ruby-like command blocks.

-But it's also simpler than shell, so you can "forget" many of the bad parts like `[ $x -lt $y ]`.
+Even though it's large, you can "forget" the bad parts of shell like `[ $x -lt

-Oil has these concepts:

-- Word Language: for strings and arrays
-- Command Language: for I/O, abstraction, and control flow
-  - With a standard library of *shell builtins*
-  - With Ruby-like blocks
-- Expressions: for Python-like types
+$y ]`.

+These concepts are central to Oil:

+1. Interleaved *word*, *command*, and *expression* languages
-  - With a standard library of *builtin functions*
+2. A standard library of *shell builtins*, as well as *builtin functions*
-- Languages for Data
+3. Languages for *data*
-- A Runtime Shared By OSH and Oil
+4. A *runtime* shared by OSH and Oil

 ## Related Docs

 - [Oil Language Idioms](idioms.html) - Oil side-by-side with shell.
 - [Oil Language Influences](language-influences.html) - In addition to shell,
   Python, and JavaScript, Oil is influenced by Ruby, Perl, Awk, PHP, and more.
+- [A Feel For Oil's Syntax](syntax-feelings.html) - Some thoughts that may help you remember the syntax.
 - [Oil Language Warts](warts.html) docuemnts syntax that may be surprising.
 - [A Tour of the Oil Project](project-tour.html) (under construction).